Oswald Hanfling

-Oswald Hanfling (21 December 1927 – 25 October 2005) was an English philosopher who worked from 1970, until his death, at the Open University in the UK.
+Oswald Hanfling (21 December 1927 – 25 October 2005) was an ordinary language philosopher who worked at the UK's Open University from 1970, until his retirement in 1993.
+At the Open University he, together with Stuart Brown and Godfrey Vesey, pioneered the teaching of philosophy to a higher-education standard via the means of BBC-broadcast radio and television programmes and written course books.

 Early life

 Oswald Hanfling was born in Berlin in 1927.
 His parents were Jewish and when their business was vandalised on Kristallnacht in 1938, he was sent to England by Kindertransport and lived in Bedford with a foster family.
 After the Second World War, he traced his family to Israel, with the help of the Red Cross.

-Hanfling left school at 14 to become an "office boy".
+Hanfling left school at the age of 14 to become an "office boy".
 For the next 25 years he worked in business, eventually running his own employment agency for au pairs.
-He told his students that he had picked up the English language through reading comics as a young boy.
+He picked up the English language through reading comics as a young boy.

 Education

 Bored by business, Hanfling studied 'A' levels and then enrolled on a Bachelor of Arts in philosophy by correspondence at Birkbeck College.
 He gained a first, then embarked on a PhD, which he completed in 1971.